evthedev/4karma/readme.md

 ---
 ## Your assignment

 There are 5 pages that need styling in `/src/views`.
 The template designs are really quite simple, (as you'll see in the mocks) there's a nav, body and footer.
+Download the mocks here https://drive.google.com/drive/folders/1CDTlVXKdnjXQITP_hNmFsbh7_8n8xp8y?usp=sharing

 The body section is unique to each page, so you'll make body-related changes in the views files themselves.